 - colognes, perfumes and heavily scented cosmetics or personal care products – some people have sensory sensitivities

 - a computer or other electronic devices – they may distract you from your inner focus

 - recreational substances or intoxicants – there is no smoking at most retreat centers

 - books, journals – reading and writing are usually discouraged

 - unnecessary valuables – some places do not have locks on the doors

 - alarm clock – you will be alerted by the meditation bells or hosts about times to awaken, start and end practices, and take meals

 - strong preferences, pre-judgment, or pickiness – part of the retreat practice is finding contentment with what is, even when its not what you might prefer

 There will be many factors involved in choosing your retreat, including who the teacher is, the location and cost, the services provided, and whether the amenities fit your needs.
 If you have any questions or concerns, don’t hesitate to contact the retreat host.
 They can be very helpful in preparing you for what to expect from their particular retreat.

 I hope you will consider including this important aspect of practice into your mindfulness routine.
 With the proper planning and preparation, you may find that it deepens your practice in ways that would be difficult to experience otherwise.
-You can check out upcoming retreats through the Midwest Alliance for Mindfulness here: https://mindfulness-alliance.org/offerings.
+The Midwest Alliance for Mindfulness (MAM) offers a number of half day retreat and one longer retreat each year.
 MAM retreats are not donation based – the teacher’s fees are included in the price of the retreat.